Richard Cresswell: Coaching career

 Cresswell returned to York as a commercial, academy and community development consultant in April 2014, having previously intended to pursue a career in coaching.
 He took on the position of Head of Football Operations, before being appointed as first-team coach to manager Russ Wilcox in March 2015.
 In May 2015, Cresswell resumed his role as Head of Football Operations, while continuing to coach the first team.
 He took over as caretaker manager on 26 October 2015 after Wilcox's dismissal, and was assisted by youth team coach Jonathan Greening and goalkeeping coach Andy Leaning.
 He was in charge for the 1–0 away defeat to Crawley Town on 31 October 2015, before ceasing his caretaker duties upon the appointment of Jackie McNamara as manager on 4 November.
 Cresswell left York by mutual consent on 16 December 2015.

 He resumed his playing career aged 38 when signing for Northern Counties East League Premier Division club Tadcaster Albion on 7 April 2016.
 A week later, he made his only appearance for Tadcaster in 2015–16, when starting their 3–1 away win over Knaresborough Town.
 He recorded an assist to help them reach the Northern Counties East League League Cup semi-final.
 In May 2017, Cresswell was appointed technical director at i2i Sports, a player management company, and in this role would work with the management team at Tadcaster.

 Cresswell joined Leeds United as Head of Academy Coaching in June 2018, working across age groups from primary school age to under-23 level, and overseeing the implementation of training methods which would align each squad together.
 He resigned his role and left the club on 9 August 2019.

 Personal life

 Cresswell married Zoe Chapman at Christ Church, Bridlington, on 7 June 2003, with former York City teammate Jonathan Greening being his joint best man.
 He participated in a 170-mile bike ride during 2012 to raise money for a charity which helps children with Dravet's syndrome, after his twin nieces were diagnosed with the disorder.

-His son Charlie is a footballer and plays for his former club Leeds United.
+His son, Charlie, is a footballer and played for his former club Leeds United.